pantheon-systems/documentation/source/_docs/guides/multisite/04-workflow.md

 Now that you're up and running with a Site Network on Pantheon, there are some important fundamentals to know.

 ## Creating Test and Live Environments from Dev
 After you've configured a WordPress Site Network in the Dev environment, you'll quickly want to promote it to Test and then Live.
+Before you use these environments, you'll need to initialize them.

 First, navigate to the Test environment in the Site Dashboard and click **Create Test Environment**, or use Terminus.
 This operation will deploy the code, the database, and files to the Test environment: